 Read the latest news from Health.
 Watch out for current health warnings.
 And find out how you can have your say on issues that affect you.

-The Australian Government will invest $3 million under the Medical Research Future Fund to advance stem cell research projects for kids.
+The Australian Government will invest $1 million from the Medical Research Future Fund to extend a rare cancers clinical trial.